Dental Implants — San Antonio, TX

 During your treatment planning appointment, we’ll walk you through the costs associated with each stage of treatment.
 We will process and file dental insurance claims to make the most of any available benefits, and our knowledgeable team members will work with you to access affordable financing options whenever possible.

 Dental implant treatment is one of the more complex treatments available at our practice.
 It’s highly customizable, carries many steps and takes a large amount of planning to complete.
 When people first learn about dental implants, they tend to have many questions.
-We hope that by having a dedicated Frequently Asked Questions page on dental implants in San Antonio, you’ll feel more equipped to discuss them during your consultation.
+For your convenience, we’ve gathered some of the most common questions we get about this popular treatment below.
 You can also call our office and ask questions that way as well, however we believe an in-person visit will give you more time to get your questions answered.

 Are Dental Implants Safe?